-Also Read: Best Encryption Software & Tools for 2021
+Also Read: Best Encryption Software & Tools

 Out of Palo Alto, California, Cloudera started in 2008 by alumni of Google, Yahoo!, Facebook, and Oracle.
 Claiming its platform as the industry’s first enterprise data cloud, the Cloudera Data Platform (CDP) is fit for organizations that need to manage and secure the lifecycle of data across environments.
 Data solutions include storage, warehousing, machine learning, data engineering, and more.
 Available as an on-premises or cloud solution, Cloudera’s platform is secured by an integrated set of security and governance features dubbed Shared Data Experience (SDX).

 Designed to analyze metadata across public and private clouds, SDX offers a multi-tenant data access model that eases automating policies.
 Benefits of SDX include stronger metadata context, full encryption with auto-TLS, and advanced governance features like data profiling, lineage, and modelling.